Genetic Disorders and Pregnancy

 Sex-linked disorders are caused by defective genes on the sex chromosomes.
 An example of a sex-linked disorder is hemophilia.
 This disease is caused by a faulty gene on the X chromosome.

 Multifactorial disorders are caused by a combination of factors.
 Some factors are genetic and some are not.
 A few of these disorders can be detected during pregnancy.
+Sometimes they can be corrected with surgery.

 you have a genetic disorder